waku-org/pm/2025H2-summary.md

 - Exciting 6 months ahead with clear path on how to deliver value to both Status and the Logos Community with the same effort.
 - Improving work tracking with Vac-DST/Vac-QA, discussion is ongoing to better integrate Waku FURPS in Vac planning.
-- We know have a breaking change strategy for Status items.
+- We now have a breaking change strategy for Status items.
 - Aiming more of a team rally behind milestones, dev milestones are now larger and contain more items that can be done in parallel, so that most of the team work on same milestone together.
 - Focus on more frequent milestone delivery, by avoiding intra-dependency of items in milestone.
 - Increasing collaboration between research and engineering teams, to ensure early unblocking and neat wrap-up of items.
 - The "Waku (Messaging) API" was initially a tidy up task, as Waku was already integrated in Status.
 With a focus towards Chat SDK and growing a developer community, it became an urgent-important item.
 - Intent to continue internal hackathon initiative with 2 more occurrences in 2025 (tentatively July and October).
+- Will attempt to secure one grant with minimum extra commitments (foreseeable commitments are wrapper for a specific language or writing RLN smart contract in non-EVM language).